Idaho police search for escaped inmate and accomplice after ambush at Boise hospital

+A white supremacist Idaho prison gang member and an accomplice remained on the loose Wednesday after the accomplice staged a brazen overnight attack to free the inmate as he was being transported from a Boise hospital, police said.

-BOISE, Idaho — Three correctional officers were shot — two by a suspect and one by responding police — during a brazen overnight attack to break a prison inmate out of an Idaho hospital, authorities said Wednesday.
+Three corrections officers were shot and wounded — two by the accomplice and one by responding police — during the attack in the ambulance bay at Saint Alphonsus Regional Medical Center.

-Police throughout the region were looking for the suspected shooter as well as the escaped inmate, Skylar Meade, who was sentenced to 20 years in prison in 2017 for shooting at a sheriff's sergeant during a high-speed chase.
-Meade, 31, and the suspect fled in a gray four-door sedan, possibly a Honda Civic, with Idaho plates.
+Police throughout the region were looking for the suspected shooter — still unidentified as of Wednesday afternoon — as well as the escaped inmate, described by officials as white supremacist gang member Skylar Meade.
+Meade, 31, was sentenced to 20 years in 2017 for shooting at a sheriff's sergeant during a high-speed chase.

+The pair fled in a gray four-door sedan, possibly a Honda Civic, with Idaho plates, police said.

-The attack occurred at 2:15 a.m. as Idaho Department of Corrections officers prepared to bring Meade back to prison from Saint Alphonsus Regional Medical Center in Boise, where they had taken him for undisclosed treatment.
-Meade had been imprisoned at Idaho Maximum Security Institution in Kuna, about 12 miles (19 kilometers) south of Boise.
+The attack occurred at 2:15 a.m. as Idaho Department of Correction officers prepared to bring Meade back to prison.
+Department Director Josh Tewalt said during a news conference Wednesday afternoon that Meade was taken to the hospital at 9:35 p.m.
+Tuesday after he engaged in ''self-injurious behavior'' and medical staff determined he needed emergency care.

 One officer shot by the suspect was in critical but stable condition, police said, while the second wounded officer had serious but non-life-threatening injuries.
 The third injured corrections officer also sustained non-life-threatening injuries when a responding officer — incorrectly believing the shooter was still in the emergency room and seeing an armed person near the entrance — opened fire.